konovalov-aleks/reSL/README.md

 <img width="640" alt="reSL" src="https://github.com/user-attachments/assets/774774a4-c3c7-41d5-a76e-4183ece09393">

-**You can try the live demo here: https://konovalov-aleks.github.io/**
+**You can play the game here, right in your browser: https://konovalov-aleks.github.io/**

 ## Current status